Norse

 Norse pl (plural only)

-The collective Scandinavian (historically Norwegian) people.
+The collective Scandinavian (or specifically Norwegian) people.

 Speakers of any of the North Germanic languages.